discourse/minio_runner/README.md

 # MINIO_RUNNER_BUCKETS="testbucket,videos"
 ```

-Buckets will be made public to anonymous users if they are specified in the `public_buckets` configuration.
+Buckets will be made public to anonymous users if they are specified in the `public_buckets` configuration,
+which can also be set with the `MINIO_RUNNER_PUBLIC_BUCKETS` environment variable.

 ### Hosts file